-The First Day of the YearShiah Dynasty (2205 B.C.) used the Tiger month as the first month of the year
+Yin Dynasty (1401 B.C.) used the Cow month as the first month of the year

-Before 619 A.D., Chinese used Mean Moon times and Mean Sun times to determine the Leap Months over one thousand year long.
+Before 619 A.D., the Chinese used Mean Moon times and Mean Sun times to determine the Leap Months over one thousand years long.

-After 619, during Tang Dynasty, Chinese used True Moon times and Mean Sun times to assign the Leap Months for about another one thousand year.
+After 619, during the Tang Dynasty, the Chinese used True Moon times and Mean Sun times to assign the Leap Months for about another one thousand years.
 That means the new moon time is much easier to observe than the sun longitude position in the sky.

 The Mean Moon time is the length of a lunar month is the average length of lunar months a year.